palewire/first-visual-story/readthedocs/index.rst

 We're going to
  - add an argument to our ``createChart`` function for the title,
- - feed that title to our chart options,
+ - send that title to our chart options,
  - update our calls to provide that title

 .. code-block:: javascript
+    :emphasize-lines: 2,8

     // Note the new 'title' argument
     function createChart(x, y, element, title) {